-Naturally I started looking around the tv for the easiest way to remove it from the cabinet.
-The thinking here was that it would be similar to a situation in a home, where the tv is attached to a wall mount and you need to detach it from the mount then remove the mount from the wall.
+Naturally, I started looking around the tv for the easiest way to remove it from the cabinet.
+The thinking here was that it would be similar to a situation in a home, where the tv is attached to a wall-mount and you need to detach it from the mount then remove the mount from the wall.
 Unfortunately, that wasn’t the case.

-As we’ve learned over time, most projects though similar in a RV, rarely ever end up working out the same way as they would in a house.
+As we’ve learned over time, most projects though similar in an RV, rarely ever end up working out the same way as they would in a house.
 After trying to get the TV off the mount without success, Katie headed online to see what she could figure out.

 Katie had read in one of the RV forums that in some motorhomes there are four main screws that hold the front of the TV cabinet in place (including the TV).
 I headed back out to the RV and was able to locate the screws in the side cabinets.
 They were located on the inside of the cabinets to the right and left of the TV, just as the comments in the forum suggested.

-In my situation the four screws I found were Torx head, but it is important for you to look for your screws first, because every RV is constructed differently and it may be a different type for you.
+In my situation, the four screws I found were Torx head, but it is important for you to look for your screws first because every RV is constructed differently and it may be a different type for you.

 I began to unscrew the first one and realized the screws were extremely long, I would say at least 8 inches.
 I also noticed as I undid the first one that the entire front of the tv cabinet began to loosen up.
 That’s when I called Katie to come help, and it is a good thing I did because the only thing holding the TV and the front of the cabinet up was these four screws.